Healthy Recipes Blog

 You simply pulse the pork rinds in the food processor into fine crumbs.
 You can also place them in a bag and crush them with a rolling pin, although they won't be as finely crushed if you do it by hand.

 Another option is to buy "pork panko."
-I believe it's available on Amazon.
 It's certainly the easiest option, but in my experience, it doesn't come out as crispy as crushing your own pork rinds.

-Can I use almond flour instead of pork panko?
+Can I use almond flour instead of pork rinds?

 Yes.
-However, in my experience, almond flour does not crisp as well as crushed pork rinds.
-It's also not as flavorful.
+However, in my experience, almond flour does not crisp as well as crushed pork rinds and is also less flavorful.

 Can I deep-fry the chicken pieces instead of baking them?

 I don't recommend it.
-Low-carb coating, whether pork rinds or almond flour, doesn't adhere to the chicken as well as flour-based batter.
-It tends to disintegrate and fall apart when submerged in oil.
+Low-carb coatings, such as pork rinds or almond flour, don't adhere to chicken as well as flour-based batter.
+They tend to disintegrate and fall apart when submerged in oil.

-I like to serve keto fried chicken with a side dish that can be baked in the oven with the chicken.
+I like to serve keto fried chicken with a side dish that can be baked in the same 400°F oven as the chicken.
 So I often serve it with one of the following sides:

 • Roasted cauliflower